National Student Exchange

 How does it work?

-Students can choose to participate in the National Student Exchange through Plan A or Plan B. In Plan A, the student temporarily transfers to a host university and pays resident tuition and fees there, as well as living expenses.
+Students can choose to participate in the National Student Exchange through Host Pay or Home Pay.
+In Host Pay, the student temporarily transfers to a host university and pays resident tuition and fees there, as well as living expenses.
 While federal financial aid applies, OSU-specific scholarships do not.
 All credit will be awarded as transfer credit.
-In Plan B, the student remains enrolled at Oklahoma State University while studying at a host university.
+In Home Pay, the student remains enrolled at Oklahoma State University while studying at a host university.
 The student pays tuition and fees at OSU, just as if he or she were here, but all housing, meals and other costs will be paid at the host university.
-Most OSU scholarships and financial aid will apply as usual on Plan B.
+Most OSU scholarships and financial aid will apply as usual on Host Pay.

 Find a Campus